rclark848/PIRE_Bioinformatics/Day_3_Labs/Fst_Lab.md

 3. Each population exchanges migrants at the same rate
 4. Populations are at HWE

 *Think back to what you know about our clownfish dataset.
-To what extent do our data emet these assumptions?*
+To what extent do our data meet these assumptions?*
 \
 \
 \